-Michel Platini, Europe's Former Soccer Boss, Is Arrested As Part Of Qatar Inquiry
+Michel Platini, Europe's Former Soccer Boss, Arrested As Part Of Qatar Inquiry

-French anti-corruption police have arrested former UEFA president Michel Platini, in a case related to "Qatargate" — the ongoing investigations into Qatar being awarded the 2022 World Cup.
+French anti-corruption police have arrested former UEFA President Michel Platini in a case related to "Qatargate" — the ongoing investigations into how Qatar was awarded the 2022 World Cup.
 Platini is also a former vice president of FIFA, soccer's international governing body.

-Platini, 63, was taken into police custody and is now at the offices of France's anti-corruption judicial police in Nanterre, according to the French web site Mediapart, which was first to report the news.
-Known by the acronym OCLCIFF, the French police agency specializes in complex cases involving financial fraud, corruption and breaches of integrity.
+Platini, 63, was taken into police custody Tuesday and is now at the offices of France's anti-corruption judicial police in Nanterre, according to the French website Mediapart, which was first to report the news.
+The French police agency, known by the acronym OCLCIFF, specializes in complex cases involving financial fraud, corruption and breaches of integrity.

-News of Platini's arrest gripped the world of international football Tuesday.
-Just four years ago, Platini was the powerful head of Europe's football association and was seen as the heir apparent to then-FIFA president Sepp Blatter.
-At the time, the former French soccer star was also a FIFA vice president.
+News of Platini's arrest gripped the world of international football.
+Just four years ago, Platini was the powerful head of Europe's football association and was seen as the heir apparent to then-FIFA President Sepp Blatter.
+At the time, the former French soccer star was a FIFA vice president.

-But Platini was sidelined by FIFA in late 2015, when the body's ethics committee suspended him from all soccer-related activities for eight years, citing a $2 million payment Platini received from FIFA when Sepp Blatter was its president.
+But Platini was sidelined by FIFA in late 2015, when the body's ethics committee suspended him from all soccer-related activities for eight years, citing a $2 million payment it said Platini received from FIFA when Blatter was its president.

-That payment was made in 2011, after the Qatar vote and shortly before Blatter was re-elected.
+That payment was made in 2011, after the Qatar vote and shortly before Blatter was reelected.
 Critics accused Blatter of paying Platini for his help in securing the World Cup bid for Qatar.
 Both men denied that version of events.

 FIFA's initial ban on Platini was later reduced to four years — it's slated to expire in October.